pytorch/vision/docs/source/models_new.rst

 Table of all available classification weights
 ---------------------------------------------

-Accuracies are reported on ImageNet
+Accuracies are reported on ImageNet-1K using single crops:

 .. include:: generated/classification_table.rst